wanghalan/dspg22/_pages/product-innovation.md

 Based on our sample, we argue that the 4.2% success rate increase is not worth the penalty incurred on the running time.
 Furthermore, the move towards severity two source text extractions is hardly sustainable since news websites routinely update their source code which breaks site-specific modifications required to retrieve the information.

 ### The source data is timely and reproducible
 Text artifacts are rich data sources that effectively indicate innovation activity.
-With the rise of natural language models, the efficacy of news articles is only expected to grow.
+With the rise of natural language models, the efficacy of news articles as a data source is only expected to grow.
 Creating an open-source toolkit can allow future government organizations and researchers to leverage previously unstructured data more efficiently without causing too much traffic to the main content hosting sites.

 ### Going to Severity 2
 A higher severity level will give us more information, but also requires an increased amount of computing resources.
 Moreover, the universality of Severity 2 program makes another challenge.
 When facing additional protections, although we can optimize our code to target a few particular sites with a randomized header or a JavaScript tag, it is very difficult to construct an omnipotent program to handle all sites.
 Going forward, we might implement source-specific measures to retrieve articles from sites that are of particularly high value for the industry searched, but we will not be able to guarantee a 100% success rate for all sites.